Penny Stocks Pre-Spike

-Notice the stock has been up trending for several days BEFORE I bought.
+Notice the stock was up-trending for several days BEFORE I bought.

-I’ll give you a hint – one of these strategies takes a whole lot less time than the other…
+So, regarding that “which would you rather do question,” it’s pretty clear that one of those strategies takes a whole lot less time than the other.

 Rule #2 – Look for potential breakouts that are reaching new highs